State of Washington Classified Job Specification

 Ability to: make independent conclusions and decisions; evaluate and recommend changes in eligibility assistance plan; work cooperatively with members of the public and with co-workers; practice tact, courtesy and discretion; accurately document, listen, observe, communicate, confront and engage in problem solving and conflict resolution; convey interest and concern to callers requesting information or assistance with problems related to the various programs.
 Use critical thinking; adapt to change; exercise mature and sound judgement; use problem solving skills; accurately document, listen, observe, communicate, confront, and engage in problem solving and conflict resolution; effectively present material in written and oral form; work with clients in crisis; utilize a range of established tools and systems.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-Nine months of experience as a Financial Services Specialist 2.
+Nine months of experience as a Public Benefits Specialist 2.

-Fifteen months of experience as a Financial Services Specialist and satisfactory completion of the agency's Financial Services Specialist Training Program.
+Fifteen months of experience as a Public Benefits Specialist 1 and satisfactory completion of the agency's Public Benefits Specialist Training Program.